-A course offering instruction in tutoring techniques, group dynamics, interpersonal skills, record-keeping, organizational skills, and study skills.
-The course explores concepts of cultural differences and values, body language, gesture, and spoken language.
+A course offering instruction in tutoring techniques, group dynamics, interpersonal skills, record-keeping, organizational skills and study skills.
+Students will work 2-4 hours weekly from lab to practicum, tutoring those students who have enrolled in Supervised Learning Assistance Tutoring 001 and/or other college approved tutoring programs.